DanielSarmiento04/cnc_catalog/Readme.md

 # Resume

-The mean goal of this project is build a desktop applciation to distribute a cnc catalog using kenametal tools
+The mean goal of this project is build a desktop application to distribute a cnc catalog using kena metal tools